 - When receiving, you should be able to set the radio to Scan, so it continuously listens momentarily on every frequency and stops briefly when it finds a signal.
 If you can hear someone talking, you might want to try to call out your urgent message on that same frequency.
 (The faster the radio can scan, the better; but this is not crucial.)

 - How you program the HT is important; it can be complicated, unless there is a computer connection and software to make it easy.
 Inquire about that before you buy, and find out its additional cost.
+(One such program, CHIRP, is likely available to you free online).
 Fear not, though: once your HT is programmed (with or without software), you will rarely have to make any more changes.

 - The HT should have a backlight for the display, so you can see it at night when you press a button, and see the numbers when you are inputting a frequency.